sparkfabrik/company-playbook/content/tools-and-policies/tasks-and-time-tracking.md

+/*
+Description: How we track time and manage tasks
+Sort: 70
+*/

 ## Basic principles

 Working as a team, and loving order and focus, we want to keep track of all our tasks.